SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/architecture.md

 exposes.

 The server instance consumes some of the HPC services.
 This includes keeping track of Slurm jobs and reporting the state back to UCloud/Core.
-For managed providers, this also includes the creation of filesets, user identities, projects and Slurm accounts.
+This also includes the creation of filesets, user identities, projects and Slurm accounts.

 It is the job of the server instance to start new user instances.
 The server instance is capable of doing this through `sudo`.
 The configuration of `sudo` was covered in the [previous](./installation.md) section.